 Jose and Leo ply the streets of Havana with a vegetable cart in a daily game of urban hide-and-seek with the police.

 Source: Game over: Havana through the eyes of two food vendors – News from Al Jazeera

 As the former leader turns 90, he is seen as both a totalitarian dictator and an anti-imperialistic humanitarian.

-Source: My Cuba – Al Jazeera English
+Source: The vivid life of Fidel Castro – Al Jazeera English